homr0/wow-grid/README.md

 - Components can be duplicated.
 - Components can be deleted.
 - Blank components can be added.
-- Rows and sections can be added with a specific layout (see Known Issues for bug regarding that).
+- Rows and sections can be added with a specific layout.

 ---

 ## Known Issues
 - Issue with dragging and dropping rows and sections vertically.
-- Bug where adding a row or section via modal results in breakpoints not being added in correctly on every even insertion (currently being worked on).
 ---

 ## Dependencies